FelixOnline/v2/content/articles/2015-12-15-all-i-want-for-christmas-is-the-truth.md

 subtitle: >
   Not excited for Christmas?
 Maybe it’s because your parents lied to you
 date: "2015-12-15 12:47:39 +0000"

 # Attributes from Felix Online V1
 id: "5820"
 old_path: /comment/5820/all-i-want-for-christmas-is-the-truth
 aliases:
  - /comment/5820/all-i-want-for-christmas-is-the-truth
+imported: true
+comments:
+ - After being in relationship with Wilson for seven yearshe broke up with meI did everything possible to bring him back but all was in vainI wanted him back so much because of the love I have for himI begged him with everythingI made promises but he refusedI explained my problem to someone online and she suggested that I should rather contact a spell caster that could help me cast a spell to bring him back but I am the type that never believed in spellI had no choice than to try itI mailed the spell casterand he told me there was no problem that everything will be okay before three daysthat my ex will return to me before three days he cast the spell and surprisingly in the second dayit was around 4pm My ex called meI was so surprisedI answered the call and all he said was that he was so sorry for everything that happenedthat he wanted me to return to himthat he loves me so much I was so happy and went to himthat was how we started living together happily againSince thenI have made promise t

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:

+# Homepage control params
 headline: true
 featured: true